Magnitus-/ServerSetupScripts/README.md

 ### k8 cluster

-Creates a cluster of one k8 master and two k8 workers using the existing playbooks.
+Creates a cluster of one k8 master and k8 workers using the existing playbooks.

 From the top-level directory, type: